 Bodyweight exercises are a simple and effective way of improving strength, muscular definition and flexibility without the need for any equipment.

-Whether it’s in your hotel room, on the beach, a playground, at home, or anywhere else you can think of, you can use bodyweight exercises to get in a great workout any time you can’t make it to the gym.
+Whether it’s in your hotel room, on the beach, a playground, at home, or anywhere else, bodyweight exercises can help you get a great workout in.

-Unfortunately, people often dismiss bodyweight exercises as ineffective because they’re ‘too easy’, or all they can think of are push-ups and lunges.
+Unfortunately, people often dismiss bodyweight exercises as being ‘too easy’.

-I want to change that.
-This list is a resource to help make your bodyweight workouts more fun, and ensure they never get too easy by giving you lots of new variations to try.
+This list is a resource to ensure your workouts never get too easy by giving you lots of new variations to try.

 I’ve provided a description of each exercise, but if you’re having trouble visualising it you can click on the name of the exercise to be taken to a video demonstration.